sebihepp/HeppOS/README.md

 ### Drivers
 - The drivers must be in relocatable elf format.
 - Drivers will be loaded as processes in ring 0.
+- Drivers will be passed to the kernel as limine modules.

 ## PREREQUISITES
 - installed binutils (configured with --target=x86_64-elf --with-sysroot --disable-nls --disable-werror)
 - installed g++ (configured with --target=x86_64-elf --disable-nls --enable-languages=c++ --without-headers --disable-hosted-libstdcxx --enable-initfini-array)
-- installed libgcc (build with CFLAGS='-g -O2 -mno-red-zone -mcmodel=kernel')
+- installed libgcc (build with CFLAGS='-g -O2 -mno-red-zone -mcmodel=large')
 - installed limine build with --enable-bios-cd --enable-bios --enable-uefi-ia32 --enable-uefi-x86-64 --enable-uefi-cd
 - installed MTools
 - installed GNUmake